Annapurna Circuit Trekking

 Day 13Drive from Muktinath to Pokhara.
 Alt.
 820m, Drive 7 hrs

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch, and dinner.
+It includes meals breakfast, lunch, and dinner

 Price Includes